mailsg/task-management-app/README.md

 # 📖 Task Manager App <a name="about-project"></a>

-**Task Manager App** is a web app that demonstrates a Task Management App.
+**Task Manager App** is a web app that demonstrates a Task Manager.

 ## 🛠 Built With <a name="built-with"></a>